Brown Sugar Honey Apple Pie

 - Turn the mixer on low and slowly start to incorporate the ingredients.
 Gradually turn the mixer to medium speed.
 Once the butter mixture looks like wet sand, immediately add in all the water.
 As soon as the dough comes together, stop the mixer.
 Do not over mix.

 - Divide the dough into two portions, one should be almost double the size of the other.
 I prefer to weigh them, the large one should weigh 312 grams and the small should weigh 170 grams.
-Form them both into disks and wrap separately in plastic wrap.
+Form them both into discs and wrap separately in plastic wrap.
 Allow to cool in the fridge for at least 6 hours or overnight.

 - Preheat the oven to 350°F.